eyedeekay/edgar/README.md

 Basically, a really simple static site generator that take a single markdown file and emits reasonable-looking HTML page for it.

+STATUS: This project is maintained.
+I will respond to issues, pull requests, and feature requests within a few days.
+It does what it's supposed to do.

 Usage
 -----